 If you’ve begun Zumba dancing as part of an overall conversion to a more active life, you’ve taken up half the battle.
-Zumba Fitness classes can help you burn 400 or more calories an hour, depending on how energetically you perform the cumbia, salsa, samba, reggaeton and similar international dance steps and routines.
-The rest of the equation involves eating nutritious foods in moderation to support the fitness aspect of your dancing.
+Zumba Fitness classes can help you burn nearly 400 an hour, depending on how energetically you perform the cumbia, salsa, samba, reggaeton and similar international dance steps and routines.